-Last month, a friend and I flew up to the Yukon in an attempt to view the Whitehorse Northern Lights in Yukon Canada.
-Any time you travel to see the Northern Lights, there’s a chance that you may not actually see them.
+Last month, a friend and I flew up to Whitehorse in an attempt to view the Yukon Lights.
+Anytime you travel to see the Northern Lights, there’s a chance that you may not actually see them.
 Honestly, I didn’t think this would actually happen.
 After all, we stayed there for 5 nights on the darkest days of the month.
 Our trip to Whitehorse was still fun, but viewing the lights was a total bust.

 By, the way, if you haven’t checked out my outstanding Review of Air North, please do so.
 I’d take them again in a heartbeat the next time I return to the Yukon.

 I could make out the subtle green glow from behind the clouds, nothing more.
 It was like spotting the sunset through a cloud of volcanic ash.
 I joked earlier on about the humorous situation of merely seeing a single flicker of light on this entire trip, but as it turned out, I’d have gladly settled on seeing that flicker.

 With that said, anyone who knows anything about night photography knows that you can turn night into day through your camera’s long exposure which accounts for why I’ve brought home at least some beautiful images of the lights.
 I have a feeling that a lot of Yukon Lights photographs don’t actually depict the photographer’s actual experience.

 It was a bittersweet experience because it’s not exactly a short flight from Boston and it’s certainly not a cheap trip or a warm winter destination.
 We spent every night walking twenty minutes through the cold, pitch dark, snow-covered wilderness to the Yukon Lights viewing location.
 You know it’s a remote adventure when you’re following a set of fresh animal tracks in the snow with your flashlight in the middle of the night for a half a mile.